vanessa-kang/tp/docs/DeveloperGuide.md

    Expected: PlanNUS adds the module, with the associated semester and grade information, to the user's academic calendar.
 Prints a _module added_ confirmation message.

-3. Test case - invalid module code
+3. Test case - invalid module code.

    Input: `add cs1111`